 CWE-147: Improper Neutralization of Input Terminators

-The software receives input from an upstream component, but it does not neutralize or incorrectly neutralizes special elements that could be interpreted as input terminators when they are sent to a downstream component.
+The product receives input from an upstream component, but it does not neutralize or incorrectly neutralizes special elements that could be interpreted as input terminators when they are sent to a downstream component.

 For example, a "." in SMTP signifies the end of mail message data, whereas a null character can be used for the end of a string.